Modern slavery

 Due Diligence

 As part of our approach to maintaining a supply chain that is free of modern slavery, forced labour and human trafficking, we require all commercial organisations bidding for Certsure LLP contracts to provide a copy or link to their anti-slavery statement.
-Where such a statement does not exist (for example, where the bidder does not meet the Act’s criteria for a statement to be produced), we require a statement from the bidder confirming that it is committed to and Acts according to the moral principles of the Act.
-We reserve our rights to terminate contracts with suppliers in the event that there is evidence of non-compliance with the Act.
+Where such a statement does not exist (for example, where the bidder does not meet the Act’s criteria for a statement to be produced), we require a statement from the bidder confirming that it is committed to and acts according to the moral principles of the Act.
+We reserve our rights to terminate contracts with suppliers if there is evidence of non-compliance with the Act.

 Training and Awareness

-during induction training, and the employee handbook and policy documents are available on the company’s intranet.
+Employees receive training on the Act through a business compliance eLearning module which is completed every 2 years.
+The Act is included within the Certsure employee handbook and policy documents are available on the company’s intranet.
 Employees are expected to familiarise themselves with the key requirements of the Act and their responsibility as individuals to report behaviour, to designated Certsure LLP employees, which they believe suggests a breach of the Act.

 The company’s Whistleblowing Policy includes appropriate guidance for employees regarding reporting any suspicion of inappropriate or illegal behaviours.
 The processes within the policy are reviewed to ensure that they are appropriate for behaviours reported in the context of the Act.